apache/couchdb-documentation/src/intro/index.rst

 CouchDB comes with a suite of features, such as on-the-fly document transformation and real-time :ref:`change notifications <changes>`, that makes :ref:`web app <couchapp>` development a breeze.
-It even comes with an easy to use :ref:`web administration console <intro/futon>`.
+It even comes with an easy to use web administration console.
 You guessed it, served up directly out of CouchDB!
 We care a lot about `distributed scaling`_.
 CouchDB is highly available and partition tolerant, but is also :ref:`eventually consistent <intro/consistency>`.
 And we care *a lot* about your data.